MITgcm-contrib/llc_hires/llc_90/code-async/readme.txt

 are dumping 20 different fields, there must be at least 20 cores allocated to the I/O.  Note that the 20 (or whatever) number is *aggregate* across all the I/O nodes, NOT a "per node" number.

+Another important constraint is that the total memory on all the I/O nodes *collectively* needs to be twice as big as the largest epoch you write.
+So, if you are writing a 1.5 TB pickup dump, then you should have a sum total of 3TB of memory (or more) on the set of I/O nodes.

 Choose dumpFreq and pChkptFreq as usual.
 We're not set up to do the rolling checkpoints yet.
 It'll dump u,v,t, and etan now -